benjann/lnmor/README.md

 Main changes:

+    15jan2023 (version 1.1.4)
+    - minor changes in how data is handled when enumerating predictions

     13jan2023 (version 1.1.3)
     - new subsample() option to evaluate the marginal odds ratio over a subsample of the data only; use this option, for example, to obtain an ATET equivalent